-Getting rid of carpenter ants inside of a tree can be easily handled by the average DIY homeowner.
-A combination of pesticides, ant baits, and prevention of excess tree moisture and decomposition are the best methods to use for keeping carpenter ants out of trees.
+The average DIY homeowner can easily handle getting rid of carpenter ants inside of a tree.
+A combination of pesticides, ant baits, and prevention of excess tree moisture and decomposition are the best methods for keeping carpenter ants out of trees.

 - Carpenter ants prefer wood that has an ample amount of moisture and is easy to tunnel through, which usually means rotting wood.